 We now note that the spatially-integrated emission~(\ref{Eq:P_em_main}) involves space-varying functions.
-Specifically, the spatial distribution of $\alpha_{abs}$ depends on the material constituents and geometry of the nanostructure.
-In addition to gradients induced by illumination non-uniformity (e.g., when a focussed beam illuminates a film), it exhibits significant gradients on scales exceeding the penetration (skin) depth, i.e., for more than a few tens of nm for noble metals.
+Specifically, the spatial distribution of $\alpha_{abs}$ is determined by the material constituents and geometry of the nanostructure.
+In addition to gradients induced by illumination non-uniformity (e.g., when a focussed beam illuminates a film), Eq.~((\ref{Eq:P_em_main})) exhibits significant gradients on scales exceeding the penetration (skin) depth, i.e., for more than a few tens of nm for noble metals.
 In contrast, the non-uniformity of temperature is typically much weaker than that of the electric field (and hence $\alpha_{abs}$) due to the strong (electron, hence) heat diffusion in metals.
-Specifically, the (electron) temperature non-uniformity should, in principle, be extracted from a self-consistent solution of microscopic equations for the electron dynamics; however, in practice, since the deviation from thermal equilibrium is minute for CW illumination~\cite{Dubi-Sivan,Dubi-Sivan-Faraday,Kumagai-ACS-phot-2023}, it is usually determined by coarse-graining such equations into heat equations, see, e.g.,~\onlinecite{delFatti_nonequilib_2000,GdA_hot_es,Dubi-Sivan,Dubi-Sivan-Faraday}.
-Accordingly, the derived single or two temperature models reveal that heat gradients and electron-phonon temperature differences are very small (see, e.g.,~\onlinecite{thermo-plasmonics-review,ICFO_Sivan_metal_diffusion,Sivan_Spector_metal_diffusion,Gao_negative_diffusion_2023,Tielrooij_Sivan_negative_diffusion,Giri_Hopkins_diffusion}).
+This (electron) temperature non-uniformity should, in principle, be extracted from a self-consistent solution of microscopic equations for the electron dynamics; however, in practice, since the deviation from thermal equilibrium is minute for CW illumination~\cite{Dubi-Sivan,Dubi-Sivan-Faraday,Kumagai-ACS-phot-2023}, it is usually determined by coarse-graining such equations into heat equations, see, e.g.,~\onlinecite{delFatti_nonequilib_2000,GdA_hot_es,Dubi-Sivan,Dubi-Sivan-Faraday}.
+The resulting single or two temperature models reveal that heat gradients and electron-phonon temperature differences are very small (see, e.g.,~\onlinecite{thermo-plasmonics-review,ICFO_Sivan_metal_diffusion,Sivan_Spector_metal_diffusion,Gao_negative_diffusion_2023,Tielrooij_Sivan_negative_diffusion,Giri_Hopkins_diffusion}).
 Finally, like the absorption cross-section density $\alpha_{abs}$ and unlike the electron temperature $T_e$, the non-thermal part of the electron distribution, manifested via $\delta_E$~(\ref{eq:delta_E}), is roughly determined by the local electric field distribution.
 As predicted in~\onlinecite{hot_es_Atwater,Louie_DFT_Au_Ag,Sivan_non_thermal_e_transport} and demonstrated experimentally in~\onlinecite{Abajo_Tagliabue_PL}, the reason for that is the minimal (few nm) mean free path of these electrons, which in turn, originates from their femtosecond-scale collision rate.
-Accordingly, in what follows we will use heat equations to determine the electron temperature and rely on the solution of Maxwell's equations to determine the electric field, and hence, the spatial distribution of $\alpha_{abs}$ and $\delta_E$.
+Accordingly, to determine the spatial dependence of the PL integrand, in what follows we use heat equations to determine the electron temperature and rely on the solution of Maxwell's equations to determine the electric field, and hence, $\alpha_{abs}$ and $\delta_E$.
 Having said that, in many cases (specifically, for few nm spheres and uniformly illuminated thin films, both studied below), $\alpha_{abs}$ is quite uniform.
 In such cases, $\alpha_{abs}$ can be estimated from measurable quantities like the absorption cross-section, $\sigma_{abs}$ (in the case of particles) or absorptance, $A$ (in the case of films), thus, simplifying the formulation slightly, and making the analysis of the PL simpler.